dakujem/time/README.md

 # Time

-A simple to use powerful class that makes working with time and temporal data easy.
+A no-nonsense library for working with time and temporal data the easy way.

 On the contrary to DateTime or Carbon (nesbot/carbon), `Time` is simply a container for time measured in seconds, it does not refer to any real point-in-time, there are no time zones no nothing.